ASendellPrice/Myzomela_pipeline/README.md

 This will take a few hours to run, so detatch from tmux session using cntrl+b followed by d

-# <---- this is where we stopped
+# <---- CONTINUE FROM HERE

-### Editing the chromosome names in the pseudochromosome assembly
+## Editing the chromosome names in the pseudochromosome assembly

 Chromosemble will output a psuedoassembly in fasta format.
 This file consists of a header line specifying the chromosome (or scaffold) name followed by the sequence.
 Below is a screenshot showing the first few lines of the Z.lateralis pseudoassembly as an example.